 - Eggs: Eggs help to make this recipe to be even more filling.
 To make a vegan cauliflower stir fry, swap out the eggs for scrambled tofu.

-Making this Cauliflower Fried Rice might even be easier than traditional fried rice, because there’s no boiling involved!
-First, you’ll grate your cauliflower into rice (using either your food processor or box grater).
+Making this Cauliflower Fried Rice recipe might even be easier than traditional fried rice, because there’s no boiling involved!
+First, you’ll turn your cauliflower into rice.
+There are three ways of doing this:

 Ok but…does cauliflower rice taste good?

 Short answer: yes.
 Long answer: yesssssss.
-The taste of cauliflower is masked by a flavor combination of garlic, onion, and veggies, along with toasted sesame oil and soy sauce.
+The taste of cauliflower is enhanced by the flavor combination of garlic, onion, and veggies, along with toasted sesame oil and soy sauce.
 The result is a low carb fried rice that’s packed with flavor (but way less carbs).

 How to store cauliflower fried rice

-Cauliflower Fried Rice will last 3 to 4 days in the fridge.
+Cauliflower Fried Rice will last 4 to 5 days in the fridge in an airtight container.
 You can also freeze it in a freezer safe container for a few months!
 When ready to eat, just let it thaw then saute until hot and fluffy.

 - 2 Tbsp olive oil 30 mL

-- 1/2 cup chopped white onion about 1/2 of a medium onion
+- 1 cup diced white onion about ½ an onion

-Rice: Cut cauliflower into chunks and throw into a food processor.
-Blitz a few times until “rice” forms.
+- Rice: Cut 1 head cauliflower into chunks and throw into a food processor.
+Blitz briefly, just a few times until “rice” forms.
 (You will probably need to do this in batches!)

 - Flavor Makers: In a large saute pan or wok, heat 2 Tbsp olive oil over medium heat.
-Add 1 cup diced white onion, 1 cup diced carrots, and 4 cloves garlic, cooking until carrot is tender, about 5 minutes.
+Add 1 cup diced white onion, 1 cup diced carrots, and 4 cloves garlic, cooking until carrot is tender, about 10 minutes.

-- Veggies: Stir in frozen peas and cauliflower rice.
+- Veggies: Stir in cauliflower rice and 1 cup frozen peas.
 Cover and cook until cauliflower rice is slightly tender, about 5 more minutes.

 - Egg: Make a hole in the middle of the mixture so you can see the bottom of the wok.
 If not using a nonstick pan, spritz the center with a little oil.
-Crack 2 eggs into the middle of the hole and cook them until scrambled, then stir to evenly combine with everything else.
+Crack 2 eggs into the middle of the hole and scramble them, then stir to evenly combine with everything else.

-- Serve: Stir in soy sauce and sesame oil.
-Serve warm.
+- Serve: Stir in ¼ cup soy sauce and 1 tsp toasted sesame oil.
+Serve hot.